Launching a Personal Brand Website in 2025 — Why Bother?

 Because owning your space still matters

-It’s been over a decade since I last posted something personal online (beyond the odd comment or share).
-In that time, everything about how we show up online has shifted — new platforms, new expectations, and now, a whole new AI-driven era.
+It’s been over a decade since I last posted anything personal online (beyond the odd comment or share).
+In that time, how we show up online has shifted.
+New platforms, new expectations, and now an AI-driven era.

 So why create a personal website in 2025?

-Between LinkedIn’s algorithm, Substack newsletters, and AI-powered search, you don’t need a website for people to discover your work.
+Between LinkedIn’s algorithm, Substack, and AI search, you don’t need a website to be found.
 But that’s not why I’m doing it.

-I’m building a site — part portfolio, part sandbox, part blog — as an intentional space to:
+I’m building this site as an intentional space to:

 • Share what I’ve learned in leadership, UX, and product design